UVADS/DS1001/README.md

 In each of the areas we will specifically focus on:
 * Systems
-  * Theme: Scaling -- What scale is necessary?
-  * LO: Identify the hardware and software components of a computer and describe their function
+  * **Students Will Be Able To** explain the components of a computer system and how they interact to support data science work.
-  * LO: Describe the different scales of computer operation
+  * SWBAT compare hardware and software choices to choose the best tools for a problem.
+  * SWBAT use an IDE (Integrated Development Environment) to solve simple problems.

 * Design
-  * Theme: Problem Solving and Storytelling -- What's the goal?
-What do I leave in and what do I leave out?
-  * LO: Observe the world around you and record your observations in a systematic way to solve a problem (aka how to create a data set)
-  * LO: Demonstrate the principles of establishing a dataset (aka how to evaluate the quality of a dataset)
-  * LO: Reflect on a data set and transform it for efficient communication to humans (aka how to communicate a data set)
+  * SWBAT create and interpret data representations using models, databases, graphics, and visualizations.
+  * SWBAT identify key experimental design choices that happen throughout the DS pipeline and how those choices impact the result.
+  * SWBAT use data summary and visualization tools to understand and describe a problem.

 * Analytics
-  * Theme: Analyzing -- Garbage in, Garbage out
+  * SWBAT define and give examples of a Data Science model.
-  * LO: Describe the ecosystem of data models
+  * SWBAT describe the key types of Machine Learning and their uses.
-  * LO: Articulate a typical algorithm life cycle
+  * SWBAT distinguish between target/feature variables and true/predicted values in a model.

   * Value
-  * Theme: With great power comes great responsibility
-  * LO: Be able to reflect on and articulate the benefits and concerns of data-driven decisions
-  * LO: Describe scenarios that allow for human-centered data science
+  * SWBAT describe the 5 Data & Society subfields and their relevance to data science practice.
+  * SWBAT analyze how responsibility for decisions is distributed across stages of the ML pipeline.
+  * SWBAT identify common sources of bias and error in data and models across the ML pipeline.

 ## How You’ll Know You Are Learning (Assignments)
-Every graded assignment in this class falls into one of 5 categories outlined below.
+Every graded assignment in this class falls into one of 4 categories outlined below.
 Each assignment has a rubric to indicate the purpose, task, and criteria for the assignment.
 They are graded using the specifications grading system based on **Specifications Grading** By Linda Nilson.
 We will spend time in class to help you understand this system, especially if it is new for you.

 This course uses the grading policy known as specifications grading.
 It has been demonstrated to provide much greater equity in the classroom and as a result improves achivement of learning objectives.
 However this system may be new to you.
 It does take some time to understand and we are ready to help you with any questions you may have.
 Please take advantage of office hours.
 You can read more about the [specifications grading policy here](https://teaching.virginia.edu/collections/specifications-grading).